conradoffarias/conradoffarias/README.md

 - 👋 Hi, I’m @conradoffarias
 - 👀 I’m interested in web development and mobile.
-- 🌱 I’m currently learning Python and Flutter.
+- 🌱 I’m currently learning Ruby and Flutter.
 - 📫 How to reach me hypertm@protonmail.com